WDI-SEA/project-2-pitches/README.md

     [] Instead of a list of spells in the spellbooks, use Bootstrap to do flip card animations [] Use Bootstrap Modals to allow for "homebrewing" of spells [] Add list of classes who can use the spells
+    [] Have a list of different spellbooks that the user created.
 9. Any potential roadblocks?
     * Keeping a user "signed in" while they traverse each page.